Ethics Code

 Section 3.
 Personal Responsibility and Integrity

-Each of us represents Temple B’nai Jehudah through our words and actions.
-We strive to act with honesty, fairness, and good judgment in all matters connected to the congregation.
-We speak truthfully, keep our commitments, and handle congregational information and resources with care.
+Each of us represents B’nai Jehudah through our words and actions.
+We strive to act with honesty, fairness and good judgment in all matters connected to the congregation.
+We speak truthfully, keep our commitments and handle congregational information and resources with care.
 We do not use our participation or position in the community for personal advantage.
 When serving in leadership or on committees, we make decisions based on what is best for the congregation rather than personal preference or gain.
 We recognize that integrity builds trust and that our shared trust sustains the strength of this community.

 Section 4.
 Care and Responsibility Toward One Another

-Temple B’nai Jehudah is a community built on compassion and mutual concern.
+B’nai Jehudah is a community built on compassion and mutual concern.
 We recognize that everyone carries personal joys and challenges, and we strive to treat one another with patience and understanding.
 We offer support when others are struggling and show respect for personal boundaries.
-In our words and actions, we seek to create an atmosphere of kindness, safety, and care for all who are part of this congregation.
+In our words and actions, we seek to create an atmosphere of kindness, safety and care for all who are part of this congregation.

 Section 5.
 Conduct Within and Beyond the Community